 The 8×10 has since been renovated, but in 2000 it was dirty; a step up from a dive bar, but not a big step.
 The difference between the two was a tripping hazard.
 There was a wafting aura of dinginess to the place that struggled to make its way through the staleness of the air.
 It was dark, with the only natural light coming from the one or two windows that looked out onto the street.
 Three floors up and accessed by a winding stairway found behind the stage was the band room, a place that we were allowed to hang out in now given our sudden change in status.
 The stairs snaked along walls covered with the signatures of bands who had been there before.
-Phish was scrawled on the wall at some point, a highlight for us as we made the long hike up.
+We saw “Phish” scrawled on the wall as we made our way up, a highlight for us and something we’d surely tell friends about later.

 Polite of course, he offered it to us.
 Polite of course, we quickly declined.
 We weren’t rock stars yet.

-When it was time for us to play, the room was damn near packed with friends from school.
-Phone calls had worked, word had spread and carpools had been arranged.
+When it came time for us to play the room was damn near packed with friends from school.
+Phone calls had worked.
+Word had spread and carpools had been arranged.
 Everyone’s favorite campus band was doing them proud and the kids came out.
 Our friend Kenny danced through the crowd, making his way to his normal post at the front of the stage while Amanda pranced around the club barefoot, a questionable move, but a joyous one nonetheless.
 Everywhere we looked we saw familiar faces.

 As for Jahronee though, the show was our high-water mark and was a night we never got close to again.
 A few months later the band was done, having barely survived the summer that followed that spring semester.
 Then Joe’s apartment burned down in the fall, the fire taking his guitars and my drums with it, and the heavy-handed symbolism was hard to ignore.
 As is so often the case with bands, we had all moved on.
 Maybe in retrospect, that night at the 8×10 means so much to me because it was essentially a good night & good luck show for us.
 Even though it seemed like such a rocket launcher of an opportunity, the reality was it was the exact opposite, a funeral for a friend.

-The night was a success, but not the kind of success that lead to future success.
-But that’s okay.
+The night was a success though, but not the kind of success that lead to future success.
+And that’s okay.
 Not every good thing is meant to be a sonic boom and last forever.
 Sometimes the best things in life are drive-bys and are quick moments that you should grab and hold on tight to because their staying power is ethereal and in the wind, never meant to last for that long.

 A lot of fun.